KernardK/polynomial_regression/README.md

 ---

 ## Project Description
 Simple polynomial regression application using csv files.
+The application will allow the user to select a number of centroids, and then allocates every data point to the nearest cluster, while trying to keep the centroids as small as possible.

+The application will:

+1. The number of countries belonging to each cluster
+2. The list of countries belonging to each cluster
+3. The mean Life Expectancy and Birth Rate for each cluster

 ## Installation Process and requirements